 Clean the Walls and Windows:

 Once you have cleaned the upper areas, move to the windows and walls.
-Choose the right cleaning solutions designed for whatever materials they are meant for.
+Choose the right cleaning solutions with log home experts specially designed for whatever materials they are meant for.

 For example, most wood walls can be cleaned with a clean, soft rag, to remove cobwebs, dirt, and other debris.
 Our favorite method is to use Murphy’s Oil Soap per the label’s instructions once a year.